 Preserved lemons are actually lemons which have been preserved in salt and their own juice and add a wonderful lemony flavor to any dish where you would normally add lemon zest.
 If you would like more information on how to preserve lemons, check out my post How to Make Preserved Lemons.
 You won’t believe how easy preserved lemons are to make and they also make great hostess gifts.
 Don’t have preserved lemons?
 Just substitute lemon zest.

-If you enjoy homemade ice cream and sherbet, you might also like these easy recipes: Cherry Pomegranate Sherbet and Easy Mixed Berry Sherbet.
-Both are super simple to make, and both make a light cool dessert.
+If you enjoy homemade ice cream and sherbet, you might also like these easy ice cream recipes: Cherry Pomegranate Sherbet, Rocky Road Ice Cream, Pralines and Cream Ice Cream, Homemade Fresh Peach Ice Cream, and Easy Mixed Berry Sherbet.
+All are super simple to make, and both make a light cool dessert.

 To Make Easy No-Cook Meyer Lemon Ice Cream gather your ingredients which include Meyer lemon juice or regular lemon juice, granulated sugar, preserved lemon peel or lemon zest, heavy cream, half and half, and kosher salt.

 To make this yummy ice-cream, gather your ingredients and make sure lemon juice, heavy cream, and half-and-half are thoroughly chilled.
 Combine all ingredients in a medium-size bowl.

 Pour chilled ice cream mix into an ice cream maker, turn on the machine, and churn according to the manufacturer’s directions.
 This should take approximately 25 minutes.

 Remove the ice cream from the ice cream maker and place in an air-tight container.
 At this point, you can serve it, but the flavor will develop if you place the ice cream in the freezer for 2-3 hours.

 Store any left-over ice cream in the freezer.